 Some critics, including the likes of Vladimir Putin and opposition leader Selahettin Demirtaş, have argued that other factors play a role in Ankara’s approach toward its southern border.
 Turkey both openly and secretly supports elements of the Syrian opposition, activities that would be difficult if the border were closed.
 There are economic considerations as well; satellite images released in 2015 by Russia’s Defense Ministry seemed to show that Turkey is still selling petroleum via its southern frontier.
 Turkey and ISIS, Russian officials have argued, are in alliance in trying to make a buck.
 There are doubts about Russia’s charges—especially since part of the trade goes through Syrian Kurdish territory—yet evidence of other illicit dealings along the border and the continued passage of ISIS volunteers through Turkey continue to stir cynicism.
 The city of Gaziantep, as one local activist put it, practically functions as a “human resource center” for the ISIS.

 To genuinely appreciate Ankara’s struggle to maintain and police its southern border with Syria, it is worth going back further than the current conflict.
-Since the Turkish Republic was born in 1923, the politics and economy of the Syrian frontier have vexed politicians and provincial residents alike.
+Since the

 Loading, please wait...